-Antony Sher has always had a nose for flamboyance and derring-do, and on that level he would seem a near-ideal Cyrano.
-But can he play the wounded poet at the sentimental core of Edmond Rostand’s warhorse?
-That’s the sticking point of Gregory Doran’s roisterous production of “Cyrano de Bergerac” that nonetheless doesn’t strike at the heart.
+Antony Sher has always had a nose for flamboyance and derring-do, and on that level alone he would seem a near-ideal Cyrano.
+But can he play the wounded poet at the unabashedly sentimental core of Edmond Rostand’s warhorse?
+That’s the sticking point of Gregory Doran’s roisterous Royal Shakespeare Company production of “Cyrano de Bergerac” that nonetheless doesn’t strike at the heart.

 In his Tony-nominated turn in “Stanley” (far and away this actor’s greatest performance to date), Sher burrowed to the very soul of the lovesick artist Stanley Spencer.
 His Cyrano, by contrast, contains real “panache” — the character’s defining quality — but only the contours of pathos.

 Sher was making his reputation with the RSC in “Tartuffe” (and, prior to that, as the Fool in “King Lear”) when the company presented its last “Cyrano,” with Derek Jacobi in full swaggering sail.
 Inheriting the part 14 years later, Sher brings to “one of the world’s prodigies” (or so Cyrano is called by his friend le Bret) a prodigal theatricality.
 No sooner are we immersed in the laddish, bluster-filled world of Cyrano’s beloved Gascony Cadets than Cyrano lets rip with some dizzying swordplay (the fights are staged by Malcolm Ranson).